 20 Most Commonly Asked Interview Questions & The Perfect Answers

-You may be familiar with the expression ‘Fail to prepare, prepare to fail’- this could not be more true when it comes to interviews!
 The key to a successful interview is all in the preparation.
-Thorough interview preparation will help you to feel relaxed and confident on the day, and ensure that you have some well-thought out answers to impress the interviewer with.
+Thorough interview preparation will help you feel relaxed and confident on the day, and ensure that you have some well-thought out answers to impress the interviewer with.